-In addition, the port has implemented "flexiwork" allows workers to telework from home one and two days a week.
+On the other hand, the port has implemented "flexiwork" allows workers to telework from home one and two days a week.

 Reference documents

 The information and data in this Environmental Statement have been obtained or calculated from our own sources, many of which are reported officially to different environmental agencies and authorities.